 By The Custella Team

-It is true that making the decision to change is tough as it is somehow too risky for the business to abandon the whole system of the past.
+Shifting to a transportation management system can be rewarding.
+But it is true that making the decision to change is tough as it is somehow too risky for the business to abandon the whole system of the past.
 Thus, identifying signs to see whether it is important to make improvements or not may be based on these 3 signs:

 1) “Well It Is Quite Confusing Now, But Trust Me It Will Make Sense”

-Difficulties in adequately explaining the logistics functions and processes to the new field staff is considered the first warning.
+Difficulties in adequately explaining the logistics functions and processes to the new field staff are considered the first warning.
 The perplexed response from the new employees is what the manager gets which takes place because of all the over-explanation that keeps happening.

 “Yeah, it’s confusing now, but it will make more sense over time.”.
 The line is often used to reassure new staff, but ironically, even senior employees tend to get lost over time by constantly answering the same questions about where to go for a piece of data or how to find a specific shipping document.
 This is one of the most common business scenarios, especially those that are transforming into a phase of growth.